winardo97/jugulgamming/README.md

 I am not responsible with the risk (whatever is it).

-Please don't be ignorant to your friends, LOL. :gun:
+Please don't be ignorant to your friends, LOL.